bokuweb/react-rnd/README.md

 By default, we add 'user-select:none' attributes to the document body
 to prevent ugly text selection during drag.
 If this is causing problems
 for your app, set this to `false`.

-#### `scale?: number;`

-Specifies the scale of the canvas your are resizing and dragging this element on.
-This allows you to, for example, get the correct resize and drag deltas while you are zoomed in or out via a transform or matrix in the parent of this element.
-If omitted, set `1`.

 ## Callback